xurxe/screenreader-multilanguage-experiment/2020-04/3-results.md

 - 3: Perfect announcement.
   - For element descriptions: the language and voice match (either both in Finnish or both in English)
-  - For decorative image: the element is skipped completely
+  - For decorative image with empty `alt`: the element is skipped completely
   - For portion in Spanish: the text is announced in a Spanish voice
-  - For all other: the text content is announced in an English voice
+  - For all others: the text content is announced in an English voice
 - 2: Acceptable announcement.
   - Like perfect announcement, but there's some small issue, such as additional content, additional elements with no content, etc.
 - 1: Bad announcement.